-- 2.2.4 The vision is underpinned by four priority themes that promote the development of sustainable communities: - Protecting and enhancing the environment; - Promoting economic vitality; - Ensuring cohesive and safe communities; and - Supporting healthy lifestyles. - 2.2.5 The District Plan is supported by a wide range of evidence studies, one of which is the Local Housing Assessment.
+- 2.2.5 The vision is underpinned by four priority themes that promote the development of sustainable communities: - Protecting and enhancing the environment; - Promoting economic vitality; - Ensuring cohesive and safe communities; and - Supporting healthy lifestyles. - 2.2.6 The District Plan is supported by a wide range of evidence studies, one of which is the Local Housing Assessment.
 On the basis of this assessment of housing needs, the housing strategy identifies an overall target of 10,600 homes to be built between 2011 and 2031.
-Of these: - Approximately 4,300 dwellings are already committed (i.e. either already allocated through the Mid Sussex Local Plan or the Small Scale Housing Allocations Document, or already granted planning permission but not yet implemented); - Around 3,500-4,000 dwellings will come forward through strategic development at the north and east of Burgess Hill; and
+Of these:

-- Approximately 2,300-2,800 dwellings will need to be delivered elsewhere in the district, the distribution of which is to be defined through forthcoming Neighbourhood Plans if possible. - 2.2.6 If it appears that development will not be delivered through Neighbourhood Plans, then the Council will need to consider producing its own allocations document.
+- UE-0097_MSDC_HRA_15_20130501 - Approximately 4,210 dwellings are already committed (i.e. either already allocated through the Mid Sussex Local Plan or the Small Scale Housing Allocations Document, or already granted planning permission but not yet implemented); - Around 3,500-4,000 dwellings will come forward through strategic development at the north and east of Burgess Hill; and - Approximately 2,000 dwellings will need to be delivered elsewhere in the district, the distribution of which is to be defined through forthcoming Neighbourhood Plans if possible. - 2.2.7 If it appears that development will not be delivered through Neighbourhood Plans, then the Council will need to consider producing its own allocations document.
 The timely provision of necessary infrastructure is essential to the success of sustainable development.
-The Council will introduce a Community Infrastructure Levy to fund this infrastructure and has consulted on a Community Infrastructure Levy Charging Schedule and Infrastructure Development Plan. - 2.2.7 The Revised Draft District Plan's policy proposals are listed in Table 2.1.
+The Council will introduce a Preliminary Draft Community Infrastructure Levy to fund this infrastructure and has consulted on a Community Infrastructure Levy Charging Schedule.
+Progression of these documents to adoption will closely follow the District Plan timetable. - 2.2.8 The District Plan's policy proposals are listed in Table 2.1.